dflook/terraform-github-actions/terraform-new-workspace/README.md

 * `TERRAFORM_SSH_KEY`

-  A SSH private key that terraform will use to fetch git module sources.
+  A SSH private key that Terraform will use to fetch git module sources.

   This should be in PEM format.